Manish R Goswami: Career

-Goswami hails from a respected film family, his late father produced the National Award film Upkar released in 1967 and brother Manoj Kumar is famous actor, producer, and director.
-After Graduation (B.Com.) from Mumbai University, Goswami joined his brother Manoj Kumar's film company and worked as a Production Controller from 1987 to 1989.
+Goswami's father produced the film Upkar released in 1967 and his brother Manoj Kumar is an actor, producer, and director.
+After Graduation (B.Com.) from Mumbai University, Goswami joined his brother Manoj's film company and worked as a Production Controller from 1987 to 1989.
 In 1990 he opened his own High Band Editing Studio & A Communication Center from 1990 to 1993, then he opened his own production company and produced his first show Parampara.
 Under his production house he has produced many TV serials, two Tele films and few TV Serials are in pre-production stage.
 Manish Goswami has registered the title of Hrishikesh Mukherjee's classic cult comedy film Chupke Chupke (1975) long ago, later while Bhushan's company approached him he gave away the title with 'No Objection' letter as Bhushan Kumar and Luv Ranjan has already decided to remake the 1975 original.
 Further in 2019 he also gave the title to Ekta Kapoor for her comedy movie Dream Girl.